Kris Allen: Kris Allen (2009–2011)

 The second single released from the album was "The Truth" featuring Pat Monahan, the lead singer of the Grammy award-winning rock band Train, who co-wrote the song.
 Allen performed the song live at the American Idol Season 9 finale on May 26, 2010.
 That same night, Allen joined the other Idol winners to sing "Together We Are One" to honor Simon Cowell.
 Allen hit the road for his first solo tour during June and July 2010 with Green River Ordinance and Justin Gaston as opening acts.
 He then went on to join a few major tours over the rest of the summer, opening for Barenaked Ladies, Maroon 5, and Keith Urban between July and September 2010.
 He then opened for Lifehouse during October and November 2010.
 Allen revealed that the third single off his album would be "Alright with Me" on October 6, 2010.
 On November 18, 2010, he posted an unofficial music video for the song on his official website to thank his fans for their support.

 "Before We Come Undone", a song that Allen had co-written for his debut album, was covered by season six South African Idol runner-up Lloyd Cele for his debut album One released April 24, 2011.
 Allen co-wrote a song, "Still Got Tonight", with Andrew Frampton and Steve Kipner that appeared as the second single on Glees Matthew Morrison's self-titled debut album released May 10, 2011.
 "Still Got Tonight" was also featured in the season 2 finale of Glee sung by Matthew Morrison himself.
 On May 29, 2011, Kris sang "God Bless the USA" at the National Memorial Day Concert in Washington, D.C., aired live by PBS.

-Allen co-wrote a song, "Blindfolded" with Lindy Robbins and Toby Gad that appeared on the season one South African Idol winner, Heinz Winckler's album 24/7/365. released July 8, 2011.
+Allen co-wrote a song, "Blindfolded" with Lindy Robbins and Toby Gad that appeared on the first season South African Idol winner, Heinz Winckler's album 24/7/365. released July 8, 2011.
 The song was released as Winckler's English debut single & performed at the finale of the 2011 edition of South African Idol.
 The song was later recorded by Allen himself, who included it on his second album.
-Allen co-wrote a song, "Raise Your Hand", with Andrew Frampton and Kevin Hughes that appears on The Voice season one winner Javier Colon's debut album Come Through For You released November 21, 2011.
+Allen co-wrote a song, "Raise Your Hand", with Andrew Frampton and Kevin Hughes that appears on The Voice first season winner Javier Colon's debut album Come Through For You released November 21, 2011.
 Javier sang the song as part of the Walmart Soundcheck performance series.